Crochet hook: Adaptive crochet hooks

 Adaptive crochet hooks are specialized crochet hooks intended to assist individuals with physical disabilities.
 Most adaptive hooks are designed with an ergonomic handle that provide a comfortable grip and reduces strain on the individual's fingers, wrists, and hands.
-Mainly for the benefit of those suffering from arthritis or carpal tunnel syndrome, ergonomic hooks can reduce hand and wrists pains caused from the repetitive motions used in all crochet stitches, for all crocheters regardless of ability.
+Many include ergonomic handles that reduce strain on the fingers, wrists, and hands, making them helpful for people with arthritis or carpal tunnel syndrome.

 In addition to ergonomic handles, adaptive hooks may involve other features including enlarged hooks or longer handles, to provide better control and ease of use for individual with limited mobility or dexterity.
 The increase of accessibility to different styles of hooks has made it possible to sustain a longevity for an individual's ability to crochet.

 There have also been other aid devices that can be bought or made that allow for one-handed crocheting.
 In many cases, these tools help regulate the tension of the yarn or secure the hook in place.
-This is particularly beneficial for individuals who are amputees, lack function in one hand, have temporary or long term injuries, dexterity issues, etc.
+This is particularly beneficial for individuals who are amputees, lack function in one hand, have temporary or long-term injuries, dexterity issues, etc.

 Other applications

-Crochet hooks can be used in many instances where it is necessary to pull a string through a hole.
+Crochet hooks are useful beyond fiber arts wherever a small hook is needed to pull material through a small space.
 For example, many knitters use them to fix dropped knitting stitches, and tailors may use a crochet hook to thread a drawstring through its casing.
 Their use is not limited to fiber arts; crochet hooks can be used to maintain dreadlocks by pulling stray hairs back into the main dread.